qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - my gmail is disconnecting repeatedly
 - my account keeps disconnecting and i have to reauthenticate
 - all of my emails are getting disconnected and when i reconnect them they just get disconnected again image attached
-- since the last update my google accounts keep being disconnected on their own tbsp i have a and usually a disconnect at a tbsp
+- since the last update my google accounts keep being disconnected on their own
 - my email keeps disconnecting what is the problem?
 - i its still disconnecting accounts
 - account keeping disconnecting from my gmail account this is new know why
-- my gmail account keeps getting disconnected from the email ios app tbsp
+- my gmail account keeps getting disconnected from the email ios app
-- i still have one of my gmail account that disconnect all the tbsp an update than
+- i still have one of my gmail account that disconnect all the time
 - why does it keep disconnecting
 - my app continually disconnects from my gmail account but does not do that with any of my other accounts
 - emails keep disconnecting
-- why is my account disconnecting non tbsp
+- why is my account disconnecting non stop
 - my account keeps disconnecting from gmail
 - keeps disconnecting my gmail account
 - keep getting disconnected from gmail
 - gmail accounts constantly disconnects i connect then it disconnects again during the day again numerous times
-- how do i disconnect that tbsp
+- how do i disconnect that email
 - my account keeps on disconnecting please help
 - why does my all mail keep disconnecting
 - my accounts keep going offline why